PriyanshCloudKeeper/testing/docs/lens/reports.md

 - **Detailed Sheet**: Detailed breakdown including individual services and daily usage, ideal for in-depth analysis and audits.

 These options make it easy to share reports with finance teams or other stakeholders.

 ---

-### Link to Tags

-The reports are generated based on the tags configured in the **Tags** section.

-> To learn how to create and configure tags for reports, see the [Tags Management](./preferences/tags) page.

----